 To reduce the infection risk to our patients, we are offering a mixture of face-to-face and telephone appointments as deemed appropriate for individual patient needs.

-If you have an appointment please wait by your telephone and we will contact you on the day around the time that you were due to see us.
+If you have a telephone appointment please wait by your telephone and we will contact you on the day around the time of your appointment.
 Please do not just turn up to the hospital as you will not be able to be seen.

-Patients with chronic heart or lung disease are known to be at increased risk of developing severe illness with the infection and are categorised as clinically vulnerable.
-There is a further group of people defined as clinically extremely vulnerable and these people will have received a letter during the first lockdown period back in the spring.
+Patients with chronic heart or lung disease are known to be at increased risk of developing severe illness with the coronavirus (COVID-19) and are categorised as clinically vulnerable.
+There is a further group of people defined as clinically extremely vulnerable and these people will have received a letter during the first lockdown period back in spring 2020.

 It is extremely important that you do not go directly Royal Papworth Hospital or to your GP.
 Please seek advice on the NHS 111 website.
 The symptoms of COVID-19 are the same as many other problems in patients who have ILD which can make it difficult to decide the best course of action.
 You should monitor your symptoms closely and we recommend increased vigilance including recording your temperature.

 If you are unwell, you may be asked to attend your local hospital.

 Please continue to follow advice regarding social distancing and wash your hands stringently and regularly.